jamesaffeld/f5-agility-labs-xc/docs/class1/lab6.rst

 #.
 With the advanced options configured, we can now retest/refresh the application to see the new results.

 #.
 Now you will see the 'hits' counter increase.
+There may be a significant lag of up to 5 minutes as the updated configuration is deployed.
+There is also latency between stats collection and display.

      .. image:: _static/lab6-032.PNG